Alfred97AstroAGN/AAP-Imfit-aCASA-tool/README.md

-# Automatic Astrometry and Photometry Fitting for Intensity VLBI Maps
+# Automatic Astrometry and Photometry Fitting for Intensity VLBI Maps (AAP-VLBI-Fit)

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A Python-based tool for fitting components in Very Long Baseline Interferometry (VLBI) intensity maps.
-This package retrieves both **astrometry and photometry** for each fitted component, offering an approach distinct from traditional methods that focus solely on astrometry.
+A Python-based tool for fitting Gaussian functions in Very Long Baseline Interferometry (VLBI) intensity maps.
+This routine retrieves both **astrometry and photometry** for each fitted component, offering an approach distinct from traditional methods that focus solely on astrometry.

 This tool was developed as part of the research described in:
-📄 **Amador, A. (2025), "Components Fitting in Intensity VLBI Maps," *Ark-Xiv*.** [DOI:]
+📄 **Amador, A. (2025), "AAP-VLBI-Fit: Gaussian Fitting in Intensity VLBI Maps," *Ark-Xiv*.** [DOI:]

 ---